TylerTemp/SaintsField/Docs~/README.md

 *   `bool isCallback = false`

     a callback or property name for button's label, same as `RichLabel`

+*   `bool hideReturnValue=false`

+    When `true`, if the function has return value, the returned value will not be displayed

 *   `string groupBy = ""`